codekoch/schooldevice/README.md

     - > sudo /etc/init.d/resethomedir.sh activate

         to turn on selfhealing of user account user0

+# Password for user0
+- The selfhealing accounts username is user0 with password user0

+# Build a takeaway-live-system
 - To build a takeaway-live-system (needs additional software pack):
     - >su {user with admin rights}
     - >sudo mount /dev/{yourdevice} /a